BolunDai0216/DeepReinforcementLearning/HW2/readme.md

 It can be seen that the test performance is superior to the training performance, this is probably due to using an epsilon-greedy policy in training.
 A video recording one of the test runs can be found [here](https://www.youtube.com/watch?v=KQclb-CsLTE).

 ## REINFORCE
-A REINFORCE model is used to solve the OpenAI Gym's `CartPole-v1` environment.
+A REINFORCE model is used to solve OpenAI Gym's `CartPole-v1` environment.
 During training, the episode length is set to be 1e4 time steps while in testing the episode length is 1e3.

 ### REINFORCE performance
 ![REINFORCE Performance](https://github.com/BolunDai0216/DeepReinforcementLearning/blob/main/HW2/img/cartpole.png)